dallasrowling/GlobeStar-WordPress-Theme/README.md

 ## Purpose

 GlobeStar is definitevely considered "a living theme" whereby it's intention is to remain in continual development as a one-stop solution to any and all functions for websites.

+## Contact

+If you're interested in knowing more about the project, feel free to reach out to via email at: djrowling94@gmail.com